YousufSM/Machine-Learning-classifiation-/README.md

 * Treating high cardinality variables (categorical variables having >30 factors) using Target Encoders.
 * Creating Interactions for most important categorical variables.
 Importance of the variables has been identified through binomial regression.
 * Running AutoML.

 The model scored an accuracy of 0.860 on Kaggle

-The [official document](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html) of H20 Automl states "The H2O AutoML interface is designed to have as few parameters as possible so that all the user needs to do is point to their dataset, identify the response column and optionally specify a time constraint or limit on the number of total models trained."
+The [official document](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html) of H20 AutoML states "The H2O AutoML interface is designed to have as few parameters as possible so that all the user needs to do is point to their dataset, identify the response column and optionally specify a time constraint or limit on the number of total models trained."
 Therefore, there were not many parameters to optimise. few of the parameters that have been optimised for the algorithm are discussed in the notebook.

 I have also tried AutoML using [TPOT](https://github.com/EpistasisLab/tpot) as well, but in my opinion, I found AutoML from H20 much easier due to its capabilities of handling NAs and its speed.
 But to explore the data preparation and feature engineering steps TPOT is a better tool.